KetaoChen/LeetCode/Stack/README.md

 ## Recursion: (Understand when to solve the subproblem)

-**Usually when the parenthesis comes, we need to start solve the subproblem in the parenthesis first.**

-**Understanding the definition of each character, basically there are *add & multiplication* operation**

 1. Decoding String (LC 394)
 2. Mini Parser (LC 385)
-3. Basic Calculators (LC 224, 227, 772)
+3. Basic Calculators (LC 224, 227, 772) (use a signal variable to record the previous operator)
-4. Brace Expansion II (LC 1096)
+4. Brace Expansion II (LC 1096) (The signal of combo and return res)
 5. Number of Atoms (LC 726)
+6. Mini Parser (LC 385) (Differentiate the list and a single number)

+## Tips:

+1. Usually when the parenthesis comes, we need to start solve the subproblem in the parenthesis first.
+2. Understanding the definition of each character, basically there are *add & multiplication* operation
+3. The peek of the stack always store the data of the current level.